 To finally beat depression, you must figure out the root cause of it.
 It is pointless to try otherwise without doing your research.
-And experimenting with various nootropic supplements until you find out what works for you.
+Experiment with various nootropic supplements until you find what works for you.

 Good luck in your search.
 There is hope.
-I know because I’ve conquered my depression.
-And come out the other side better than before.
+I know because I’ve conquered my own depression.
+And came out the other side better than before.

 [iii] Bhattacharya S.K., Bhattacharya A., Sairam K., “Ghosal S. Anxiolytic-antidepressant activity of Withania somnifera glycowithanolides: an experimental study.”
 Phytomedicine 2000 Dec;7(6):463-9. (source)

 [iv] Maes M., Galecki P., Chang Y.S., Berk M. “ A review on the oxidative and nitrosative stress (O&NS) pathways in major depression and their possible contribution to the (neuro)degenerative processes in that illness.”
 Progress in Neuropsychopharmacology and Biological Psychiatry.
 2011 Apr 29;35(3):676-92. (source)

 [v] Forester B.P., Zuo C.S., Ravichandran C., Harper D.G., Du F., Kim S., Cohen B.M., Renshaw P.F.
 “Coenzyme Q10 effects on creatine kinase activity and mood in geriatric bipolar depression.”
 Journal of Geriatric Psychiatry and Neurology.
 2012 Mar;25(1):43-50. (source)

 [vi] Meyers S. “Use of neurotransmitter precursors for treatment of depression.”
 Alternative Medicine Revue.
 2000 Feb;5(1):64-71. (source)